mpod/kernel-playground/README.md

 $ git checkout 6330c27
 ```

-BMP280 driver depends on Industrial I/0 support that it is not enabled by
+BMP280 driver depends on `Industrial I/0` (or IIO) support that it is not
-default inside Raspbian OS.
+enabled by default in Raspbian OS.
 Configure kernel using following command.

 ```
 $ make -j 4 -k ARCH=arm CROSS_COMPILE=arm-none-eabi- menuconfig